Scalix: Background

-Scalix comes in several different editions: Enterprise, Small Business, Hosted, Community and Raw, the latter two being free software.

-Scalix Inc. claims there are 250 Scalix-capable partners and affiliates, worldwide.

 Software license

 The Scalix Public License is based on the Mozilla Public License (MPL); the modifications have not been approved by the Open Source Initiative.
-The SPL adds an appendix (exhibit b) to the MPL requiring that any products derived from Scalix source code display a "Scalix" logo that links back to the Scalix website, and a copyright notice "in the same form as the latest version of the Covered Code distributed by Scalix at the time of distribution of such copy"; see the license for details.
+The SPL adds an appendix (exhibit b) to the MPL requiring that any products derived from Scalix source code display a "Scalix" logo that links back to the Scalix website, and a copyright notice states that it must be "in the same form as the latest version of the Covered Code distributed by Scalix at the time of distribution of such copy".

 Status

-Scalix had a difficult road getting the latest version out, with a maintenance update, announced for Q4/2011, and a major release, announced for Q1/2012, not being released.
-After an over-three-year-long wait, the next major release of Scalix, version 12.
-It was released on November 11, 2013, with support included for Outlook 2010 and 2013.
+Scalix struggled to release the latest version with a maintenance update, announced for Q4/2011, and a major release, announced for Q1/2012, not being released.
+After a three year wait, the next major release of Scalix, version 12, was released on November 11, 2013, with support included for Outlook 2010 and 2013.